-New Daily Persistent Headache, or NDPH, was continually recognized as a distinct primary headache syndrome during the previous years.
+New Daily Persistent Headache, or NDPH, was continually recognized as a distinct primary headache syndrome in the past.
 This disorder has no identifiable underlying secondary cause.
 Migraine and other illnesses can also be mistaken for new daily persistent headache.
 Because of this, other diseases that could cause headache should be ruled out first.
 Cerebrospinal fluid (CSF) leak and cerebral venous sinus thrombosis are two common diseases that should be first considered.
 Unlike other diseases with headache as a symptom, NDPH patients can precisely remember when the headache started and continue to experience headache since then.

 New daily persistent headache can occur in people who have not had any episodes of headache before.
 Some studies have shown the one possible cause of NDPH is viral infection.
 It has still not been established if prolonged or additional use of medications contributes as a risk factor for developing NDPH.